Free & Online Gratuity Calculator UAE 2025 (MOHRE Updated)

 Termination Under an Unlimited Contract

-First five years follow 21 days of basic salary per year.
+First five years follow 21 days of base pay per year.
 Any service above five years follows 30 days of basic salary per year.
 No reduction applies for termination.

 Quick example